Shining examples of medical and healthcare branding are admittedly hard to find.

 You can look safe, professional, and trustworthy, without falling into the same mould as other healthcare brands.

-You don’t have to push all of the boundaries (like Dead Happy), but you could be taking smaller steps to improving your brand.
+And remember, you don’t have to push all of the boundaries (like Dead Happy), but you could be taking smaller steps to improving your brand.

 You’re more than safe, professional, and trustworthy.
 There’s more to your business brand than that!